Scalable Gaussian Process Inference with Stan: Gaussian processes in Fourier space

-In practice, we need to consider observation points $\vec{x}$ on a regular grid to reap the computational benefits of the Fourier approach by employing the FFT \citep{Press2007}.
-This may seem overly restrictive.
-But, in many settings, data naturally form a regular grid, e.g., financial time series with fixed sampling interval \citep{Hoffmann2020}, resampled or binned time series \citep{Flaxman2015}, or rasterized images \citep{Tipping2002}.
-Contrary to most real-world scenarios, the FFT assumes periodic boundary conditions.
-This peculiarity can be overcome by padding the domain, as discussed in more detail in \cref{sec:trees}.
-We implemented a custom distribution in \proglang{Stan} such that a GP on a grid can be specified as \begin{Code} f ~ gp_rfft(loc, cov_rfft); \end{Code} where \code{vector[n] loc} is the prior mean and \code{vector[n \%/\% 2 + 1] cov_rfft} is the real FFT (RFFT) of the kernel evaluated on the grid (\code{\%/\%} denotes integer division in \proglang{Stan}).
-The size of \code{cov_rfft} is smaller than $n$ because the negative frequency terms are redundant and can be omitted for real signals \citep[chapter~12.3]{Press2007}.
-Fortunately, the RFFT of common kernels, such as the squared exponential kernel and Mat\'ern kernels, can be evaluated directly in the Fourier domain \citep[chapter~4]{Rasmussen2006}, as shown in \cref{fig:kernels} (see \cref{app:kernel-expressions} for details).
+Fortunately, the RFFT of common kernels, such as the squared exponential kernel and Mat\'ern kernels, can be evaluated directly in the Fourier domain \citep[Chapter~4]{Rasmussen2006}, as shown in \cref{fig:kernels} (see \cref{app:kernel-expressions} for definitions of the kernel).
 Evaluating the kernel in the Fourier domain also obviates the need for small ``nugget'' variance or ``jitter'' typically required for numerical stability \citep{Neal1997}.
 We thus only need to evaluate one Fourier transform, that of the signal, to evaluate the likelihood.
-The library provides the following functions to evaluate Fourier-domain kernels \begin{Code} gp_periodic_exp_quad_cov_rfft(n, sigma, length_scale, period) gp_periodic_matern_cov_rfft(n, nu, sigma, length_scale, period) \end{Code} where \code{n} is the number of grid points, \code{period} is the size of the domain, and \code{nu} is the smoothness parameter of the Mat\'ern kernel. \code{sigma} and \code{length_scale} have the same meaning as in \cref{sec:graph}.
+The library provides the following functions to evaluate Fourier-domain kernels: \begin{Code} gp_periodic_exp_quad_cov_rfft(n, sigma, length_scale, period) gp_periodic_matern_cov_rfft(n, nu, sigma, length_scale, period) \end{Code} where \code{period} is the size of the domain, \code{n} is the number of grid points with spacing \code{period / n}, and \code{nu} is the smoothness parameter of the Mat\'ern kernel.
+For \code{nu = 0.5}, the Mat\'ern kernel reduces to the exponential kernel $k\parenth{x,x'}=\sigma^2\exp\parenth{\frac{\abs{x-x'}}{\mathtt{length\_scale}}}$, and, in the limit of large \code{nu}, it converges to the squared exponential kernel defined in \cref{eq:squared-exponential-definition} \citep[Chapter~4.2]{Rasmussen2006}.
+The parameters \code{sigma} and \code{length_scale} have the same meaning as in \cref{sec:graph}.
 Equivalent functions, which we discuss further in \cref{sec:trees}, are provided for two-dimensional grids.
 We implemented the Fourier-domain kernels by naively discretizing frequencies.
 This approach works well if the number of grid points is large and the correlation length is small compared with the size of the domain.
 More sophisticated methods may be required otherwise \citep{Borovitskiy2020}.